Yukiooooo/hello-world/README.md

 # hello-world
 Hello!
-This is my first coding project in Github.
+This is my first code project in Github.